How To Reset Your Electric Scooter? [Little-Known Tips]

 Plug the charger in

 If you’re still at home when you stumbled upon this issue, you should first try and boot the scooter up with the charger plugged in.
-If the battery is old and worn off, it may need a little bit of a kick in order to boot up, and plugging it directly into an electric socket is the best way to see if it still works.
+If the battery is old and worn off, it may need a little bit of a kick to boot up, and plugging it directly into an electric socket is the best way to see if it still works.

-This may not sound like a foolproof solution, and it definitely doesn’t work if you’ve already left your home, but it is a simple step to try before reaching for the screwdriver and dismantling the whole scooter.
+This may not sound like a foolproof solution, and it doesn’t work if you’ve already left your home, but it is a simple step to try before reaching for the screwdriver and dismantling the whole scooter.

 Kick-start your scooter